ClareWalker/udacity-ML/README.md

-# Projects completed during "Intro to Machine Learning with PyTorch"
+# Intro to Machine Learning with PyTorch

-Nanodegree completed in 2021
+Projects for Udacity's Nanodegree, completed in 2021.